Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Redis, Scaling, Server Admin/__ .Scaling/Legacy Tools (Supervisor, Pyenv, Pipenv, Poetry, PM2 ecosystem)/__Server Admin, Scaling - With load balancing, supervision processes, worker processes, multithreading/Server - _Scaling - Process Supervision - Supervisor/Supervisor Primer - GET STARTED (Python stack with Sh, Pyenv-virtualenvs, Pipenv, Gunicorn).md

 6. Cd into the folder where your Supervisor apps can have settings at.

-Create an app like so:
+Create an app like so at :
 app1.conf:
 ```
 [program:app1]